aimms/documentation/webui/download-widget.rst

 Example
 +++++++

 An example for the body of the download procedure is shown below.
 This particular example shows how to create a text file containing the final path of :token:`FileLocation`.
-An example AIMMS project which illustrates this procedure can be downloaded from :download:`here <resources/DownloadWidgetExample.7z>`.
+An example AIMMS project which illustrates the usage of this procedure can be downloaded from :download:`here <resources/DownloadWidgetExample.7z>`.

 .. code::